WE ARE AFRO PRIDE

 Some individuals fall into depression because of a lack of socializing.
 Some individuals get anxiety from watching intrusive media & hearing about Covid-19 death rates.
 Some individuals have to re-learn how to communicate & cooperate with family members and friends that they are stuck at home with.

-The Black and Brown LGBTQ community continues to face discrimination, prejudice, denial of civil and human rights, harassment, and family rejection despite the effects of the Covid-19 pandemic, particularly for those with intersecting racial or socioeconomic identities.
+The African American & Afrocentric LGBTQ+ community of the African & Caribbean Diaspora. continues to face discrimination, prejudice, denial of civil and human rights, harassment, and family rejection despite the effects of the Covid-19 pandemic, particularly for those with intersecting racial or socioeconomic identities.

-South Florida Afro Pride Federation, INC's local Black and Brown LGBTQ community members in Broward County and surrounding areas united to bring awareness to the disproportionate rates of the Black & Brown people that are being affected by Covid-19, to raise awareness about our commitment to expand easier access to mental health services for the Adult Black and Brown LGBTQIA community in Broward County and surrounding areas, and to raise awareness about social injustices.
-We understand that wearing a mask, washing your hands, sanitizing, social distancing, and having some sort of safe social outlet, are the best ways to be mentally, physically, and socially safe and to stop the spread of Covid-19.
+Afro Pride Federation Inc's local African American & Afrocentric LGBTQ+ community members in Broward County and surrounding areas united to bring awareness to the disproportionate rates of Black & Brown people that are being affected by Covid-19.
+Our aim is to raise awareness about our commitment to expand easier access to needed healthcare services & resources and our pursuit of social & economic justice.
+We understand that wearing a mask, washing your hands, sanitizing, social distancing, and having some sort of safe social outlet, are the best ways to not only be mentally and socially safe but alos to to stop the spread of Covid-19.

 Benefit fundraiser featuring